g0g5/Que/README.md

    - Toggle the application on/off
    - Exit the application

-When the application is inactive (red dot icon), the `Ctrl+Q` shortcut will not work.
+When the application is inactive (red dot icon), the configured hotkey will not work.

 ## Requirements